Standard contractual clauses

 Data controllers themselves invite users from their own and other organizations to each project and encourage each user to work with the agreed data.
 In this context, the controller is responsible for instructing all users on how to process data, what data may be uploaded and processed and with whom it may be shared.

-The data controller’s users access the platform themselves via a browser and their own usernames and passwords, which is why the data processor does not independently access project data unless the data controller or the data controller’s invited users request this via Frame ApS’ support function.
+The data controller’s users access the platform themselves via a browser and their own usernames and passwords, which is why the data processor does not independently access project data unless the data controller or the data controller’s invited users request this via Openframe ApS’ support function.

 Personal data